 The question then is, how do you improve your shipping performance to match these large competitors?

-One way to improve shipping performance is to implement e-commerce shipping software and best-practices that allow you to seamlessly connect your e-commerce platform with multiple carriers to both speed delivery and choose the most cost-effective option.
+One way to improve shipping performance is to implement e-commerce shipping software like Locate2U and best practices that allow you to seamlessly connect your e-commerce platform with multiple carriers to both speed delivery and choose the most cost-effective option.

 Here’s why e-commerce shipping integration is necessary for your business to perform well.